Salkantay Trek 4 Days

 • Sun Protection: The sun in the Andes is strong.
 Bring a sun hat or cap, sunglasses, and high SPF sunscreen (and lip balm with SPF) to protect yourself at high elevations.

 • Backpack: A good daypack (around 20-30 liters) to carry your daily essentials: water, snacks, camera, jacket, etc. Make sure it’s comfortable.
-Use a rain cover or waterproof liner for your backpack because rain can surprise you.
+Use a rain cover or waterproof liner for your backpack, as rain can catch you off guard.

 • Water and Snacks: Refillable water bottle or hydration bladder (at least 1-2 liters capacity).
 We will provide boiled water along the way, but you should start with a full bottle on Day 1.
 Bring some of your favorite trail snacks (energy bars, nuts, dried fruit) for quick energy boosts between meals.